HariPr555/Coffee_Quality_Analysis/README.md

 ## Recommendations
 - **Focus on Higher Altitude Regions**: Coffee grown above 1500m generally has higher quality scores.
 Producers should consider sourcing beans from these regions to improve overall cup points.
 - **Control Moisture Content**: Reducing moisture content, especially keeping it below 11%, can help minimize defects and enhance the quality of the beans.
-- O**ptimize Processing Methods**: Given the high defect rate in the Washed/Wet method, transitioning to more controlled or alternative processing methods like Natural/Dry could improve quality.
+- **Optimize Processing Methods**: Given the high defect rate in the Washed/Wet method, transitioning to more controlled or alternative processing methods like Natural/Dry could improve quality.
 - **Monitor Defect Trends**: Continue tracking and reducing defects year over year.
 Regular audits of processing methods and environmental conditions can help maintain and improve coffee quality further.

 ## Future Scope